-The PMA license authorizes offering ecclesiastical-based Pastoral Science and Medicine health and wellness services, according to PMA regulations.
+The PMA license authorizes offering ecclesiastical-based Pastoral Science & Medicine health and wellness services, according to PMA regulations.
 It in no way affects, by either prohibiting or extending, any healthcare service you may be authorized to provide under any state license.

 This said, you may be able to lawfully provide health services under your PMA license, which you may not be authorized to provide under a state license.
-This depends entirely upon what specific service you are offering, what state license you hold, and in what jurisdiction you are practicing.
+This depends entirely upon what specific service you are offering, what type of license you hold, and in what jurisdiction you are practicing.
 Also, this presumes you are appropriately separating services you are providing pursuant to your PMA license from your state licensed practice, pursuant to PMA licensing regulations.

 In issuing the PMA license, the PMA authorizes the general practice of Pastoral Science & Medicine within our defined Scope of Practice.
 Although we do identify and advise PMA licensees of diverse clinical protocols and practice development resources that we feel may be useful to them, the PMA does not license practitioners to use any specific health equipment, product, protocol or substance.